ihab02/crumbled-website/Docs/Application_Architecture.md

 4. **API Versioning**: API version management
 5. **GraphQL**: Alternative to REST APIs

-This architecture documentation provides a comprehensive understanding of the Crumbled application's design, components, and implementation strategies for AI assistance.
+This architecture documentation provides a comprehensive understanding of the Crumbled application's design, components, and implementation strategies for AI assistance, including the latest soft delete system, admin view preferences, and special development considerations.